vectordotdev/vector/website/content/en/blog/tracking-allocations.md

 - `component_allocated_bytes_total` shows the accumulated total allocations.
 - `component_deallocated_bytes_total` shows the accumulated total deallocations.

-The following image visualizes the `component_allocated_bytes` metric of a sample vector instance:
+The following image visualizes the `component_allocated_bytes` metric of a sample Vector instance:
 ![Visualization of the allocation tracking metrics via Datadog](/img/blog/vector-allocation-tracking-graph.png)

 ## How it works